The people spoke, and UC listened, if begrudgingly.

 UC said the new symbol was an additional branding element, not a replacement for the seal.

-"Yet," Dooley acknowledged, "while I believe the design element in question would win wide acceptance over time, it also is important that we listen to and respect what has been a significant negative response by students, alumni and other members of our community.
+"And yet," Dooley acknowledged, "while I believe the design element in question would win wide acceptance over time, it also is important that we listen to and respect what has been a significant negative response by students, alumni and other members of our community.

 "Therefore, I have instructed the communications team to suspend further use of the monogram.
 For certain applications, this process could require a measure of time to complete.
-In due course, we will re-evaluate this element of the visual identity system."
+In due course we will re-evaluate this element of the visual identity system."